 The concept of DNA Painter might sound really complicated and technical, but I promise you that it is not.
 In this post, I’ll explain a little bit more about what it actually does, answer a few common questions, and give you some ideas about how you can use it for your research.

-What is chromosome painting?
+What is chromosome or DNA painting?

 In genetic genealogy, we use the term “chromosome painting” to describe “painting” each chromosome with a different color that corresponds to a DNA segment inherited by a particular ancestor.
 It’s a great way to visualize your DNA segments.